ziwei-utc/data/README.md

 The data files used in blog posts.

-- contiguity.csv, contiguity_standardized and distance.csv are weight matrices for Turkey that can be used in spatial econometrics analyses.
+- contiguity.csv, contiguity_standardized, distance.csv and contiguity_regions.csv are weight matrices for Turkey that can be used in spatial econometrics analyses.